Skip to main content

 Submit your application at the IRCC office or designated embassy/consulate in your country of residence.
 Check the official instructions for the correct location.

 Filing locations and procedures may change.
 Always verify on the official IRCC website before submitting.
-For related guidance, see Application for a Work Permit Made.
+For related guidance, see Work Permit (Employer-Specific).

 Key terms